 Advanced Precision Machining provides unparalleled customer satisfaction.
 Call us today at 303.776.1910.

-Today’s technologically advanced CNC machine tools all come outfitted with a standard coolant delivery system, resulting in less damage to finished parts and/or equipment, lower costs and improved efficiency.
-The most common techniques of delivering coolant to where it’s needed include traditional flood cooling, and newer, through-tool coolant systems.
-Advanced Precision Machining’s Colorado machine shop relies on both methods, and for the sake of discussion, we’d like to provide our readers with a comparison between the two highlighting some key advantages and disadvantages.
+Today’s technologically advanced CNC machine tools all come outfitted with a standard coolant delivery system, resulting in less damage to finished parts and/or equipment, lower costs, and improved efficiency.
+Properly delivering coolant to a CNC machine and the workpiece in and of itself is a complex task and comes with different techniques and applications, varying in both properties and pressure.
+The most common forms include air, mist, flood coolant, and high pressure (aka through-tool).
+Cooling with air clears chips but has no lubrication purpose.
+Misting with coolant is a low-pressure method utilized where removing chips and heat are not a real concern.
+So, for the sake of simplicity, we will limit our discussion again to the most widely utilized techniques; traditional flood cooling and more advanced high-pressure delivery systems.
+Advanced Precision Machining relies on both methods, and we’d like to provide a comparison between the two highlighting some key advantages and disadvantages.

-Flood cooling, an umbrella term, is perhaps the oldest and most traditional standard for coolant delivery dating back some 150 years.
-Relying mostly on lower pressures, flood cooling describes the flooding, spraying, dripping or misting of cutting fluid (coolant) directly into the tool/workpiece interface.
-For use with smaller or stand alone CNC machining centers, or for slower speed operations or short production runs, it has long been considered effective to simply splash fluid around the work area to obtain the desired result.
+Flood cooling, an umbrella term, dates back some 150 years.
+Relying mostly on lower pressures, it describes the flooding, spraying, or dripping of coolant directly into the tool/workpiece interface.
+For use with smaller CNC machining centers, slower speed operations, or short production runs, it’s effective to simply splash fluid around the work area to obtain the desired result.
 Flood coolant does draw heat out of the machining process, but not very effectively on today’s faster, more complex and advanced CNC mills, lathes and routers.
 Vapor buildup becomes common with flood cooling as the coolant reaches its boiling point rendering it less effective.
 Simply put, flooding the interface does not direct the coolant to where it’s needed most; directly under where the tool is shearing through metal.
-Flood coolant is effective however at improving tool life and surface finishes, reducing friction, corrosion prevention and moving larger chips or swarf out of the way.
+Flood coolant is effective however at improving tool life and surface finishes, reducing friction, corrosion prevention and moving larger chips out of the way.

 Want to learn more, or have a question about our range of services?
 Contact the expert CNC machinists at APM’s Colorado machine shop for all of your milling and machining needs.